 - Salt to taste

-- Preheat oven to 400 ℉ or 205 ℃.
+- Arrange a rack in the center of your oven, and preheat the oven to 400 ℉ or 205 ℃.

 - Place the coated beets on a large rimmed baking sheet and spread out.
 Bake for 35-40 minutes.
 Check the beets after 30 minutes and make sure they don't burn (I usually keep them in for exactly 35 minutes); reserve.